Daniel Mary Gorman: Priesthood

-Gorman was ordained to the priesthood on June 24, 1893.
+Gorman was ordained to the priesthood in Milwaukee for the Archdiocese of Dubuque by Archbishop John Joseph Frederick Otto Zardetti on June 24, 1893.
 He served as pastor of a small parish in State Center, Iowa, for one year before joining the faculty of St. Joseph's College.
-From 1904 to 1918, he was president of St. Joseph's.
-During his tenure, the college saw its greatest expansion of grounds and building, the high school department was extended, and the four-year course was initiated in 1915.
-Gorman was elevated to protonotary apostolic on April 19, 1917.
+From 1904 to 1918, he served as president of St. Joseph's, known today as Loras College.
+During his tenure, St. Joseph saw its greatest expansion of grounds and building, the high school department was extended, and the four-year course was initiated in 1915.
+The Vatican elevated Gorman to the rank of protonotary apostolic on April 19, 1917.

 Bishop of Boise

-On February 6, 1918, Gorman was appointed the second bishop of the Diocese of Boise by Pope Benedict XV.
-He received his episcopal consecration on May 1, 1918, from Archbishop Giovanni Bonzano, with Bishops Mathias Lenihan and Joseph Glass, C.M., serving as co-consecrators.
-During his nine years as bishop, he added 32 diocesan priests, completed St. John's Cathedral to its present size in 1921, and doubled the enrollment in parish schools.
+On February 6, 1918, Gorman was appointed the second bishop of Boise by Pope Benedict XV.
+He received his episcopal consecration at Saint Raphael's Cathedral in Dubuque on May 1, 1918, from Archbishop Giovanni Bonzano, with Bishops Mathias Lenihan and Joseph Glass, C.M., serving as co-consecrators.
+During his nine years as bishop, the clergy increased by 32 diocesan priests, construction of Cathedral of St. John the Evangelist was completed in Boise in 1921, and the enrollment in parish schools doubled.

-Daniel Gorman died in Lewiston, Idaho on June 9, 1927 at age 66.
+Daniel Gorman died in Lewiston, Idaho, on June 9, 1927, at age 66.